Louis Gérard (racing driver): Motor racing

-After these events, Louis Gérard became the lead driver for the Walter Watney team, newly created by Louis Delâge’s partner.
-He thus competed in several races with one or other of the team’s two Delage D6 3-litre cars before the outbreak of World War II.
+After these events, Gérard became the lead driver for the Walter Watney team, newly created by Louis Delâge’s partner.
+He thus competed in several races with one or other of the team's two Delage D6 3-litre cars before the outbreak of World War II.
 It was in one of these cars that he and Georges Monneret took turns during the 1939 24 Hours of Le Mans.
-The pair led the race for 17 hours; however, due to a minor mechanical problem that resulted in a prolonged pit stop in the 21^{st} hour, the two drivers finished second behind Jean-Pierre Wimille and Pierre Veyron’s Bugatti Type 57.
+The pair led the race for 17 hours; however, due to a minor mechanical problem that resulted in a prolonged pit stop in the 21st hour, the two drivers finished second behind Jean-Pierre Wimille and Pierre Veyron’s Bugatti Type 57.

-A week after the 1939 24 Hours of Le Mans, Louis Gérard participated in the Belgian Grand Prix, during which English driver Richard Seaman was killed in an accident.
+A week after the 1939 24 Hours of Le Mans, Gérard participated in the Belgian Grand Prix, during which English driver Richard Seaman was killed in an accident.
 This time, Gérard was at the wheel of a Delahaye T135CS — a car with a slightly larger engine capacity than the Delages of the Watney team, but one he knew could not compete with the much more powerful German cars on the starting grid (namely four Mercedes W154s and four Auto Union Type Ds).
-The fact is that he finished the Grand Prix in sixth place, behind winner Hermann Lang in a Mercedes, the drivers of the two other German cars still in contention at the race end, Raymond Sommer, who finished fourth in an Alfa Romeo Tipo 308, and Gérard’s friend Robert Mazaud, who finished in fifth place in a Delahaye T135CS.
+The fact is that he finished the Grand Prix in sixth place, behind winner Hermann Lang in a Mercedes, the drivers of the two other German cars still in contention at the race end, Raymond Sommer, who finished fourth in an Alfa Romeo Tipo 308, and Gérard's friend Robert Mazaud, who finished in fifth place in a Delahaye T135CS.

 Louis Gérard at the wheel of the Maserati, redesigned by Figoni for the 1946 Indianapolis 500.

-Louis Gérard returned to motor racing after World War II.
+Gérard returned to motor racing after World War II.
 He first competed in Maserati 8CM in the 1945 Coupe des Prisonniers, then in the Indianapolis 500 and Nantes Grand Prix in 1946.
 During this tragic Grand Prix, a woman was killed among the spectators, and Robert Mazaud also had a fatal accident with his Maserati as he was about to overtake Louis Gérard.
-Despite testimonies exonerating him, Gérard was deemed partially responsible for Mazaud’s accident and had his racing licence temporarily suspended.
+Despite testimonies exonerating him, Gérard was deemed partially responsible for Mazaud's accident and had his racing licence temporarily suspended.

-Subsequently, Louis Gérard mainly raced in one of the five Delage D6 3‑litre cars built after the war.
+Subsequently, Gérard mainly raced in one of the five Delage D6 3‑litre cars built after the war.
 It was with this Delage that he finished fourth in the 1949 24 Hours of Le Mans with Francisco Godia Sales as teammate.
 The following year, with the same car, he competed in the Paris Grand Prix, then in the Paris 12 Hours with De Saint Didier as teammate, finishing second in both races.
 Gérard drove again the 1939 Le Mans Delage twice, first in 1950 at the Coupe du Salon, where he finished second, then in 1951 at the Paris Grand Prix, where, for his last race at the age of 52, he finished eighth behind cars that were newer and more powerful than his own.